๐Ÿซ€Anatomy and Physiology II

 Mouth (Oral Cavity)

-• Mechanical digestion begins here—teeth masticate food into smaller pieces while the tongue manipulates the bolus
+• Mechanical digestion begins here.
+Teeth masticate food into smaller pieces while the tongue manipulates the bolus.

-• Salivary amylase initiates carbohydrate digestion by breaking down starches into maltose; optimal pH is around 6.8-7.0
+• Salivary amylase initiates carbohydrate digestion by breaking starch into maltose.
+Its optimal pH is around 6.8โ€“7.0, which is close to neutral.

 Pharynx